 - CERIC-ERIC has set up a dedicated Fast Track access to a selected number of instruments to facilitate research related to COVID-19.
 Researchers can apply for the Fast Track without undergoing a regular evaluation procedure.
 If approved, the research project will be scheduled within a month from the submission of the proposal, based on the evaluation of the project’s feasibility by the facility where measurements will be performed.(Details about CERIC’s COVID-19 service).

 - DARIAH-ERIC maintains a set of registries essential for humanities research and brokers access to tools and services via its distributed structure and in-kind contribution model.
 This allows the long-term perspective on the social and cultural shifts from the COVID-19 pandemic.
+Moreover, DARIAH is launching a call for proposals under its bi-annual DARIAH Theme funding scheme that will seek specific responses to the pandemic that engage arts and humanities sources, approaches and insight.
+One of the areas of emphasis in this scheme is on how DARIAH will collect, curate, preserve and interpret the heterogenous record of the experience of life and work in early 2020.
 (Details about DARIAH’s COVID-19 service).

 - EATRIS-ERIC – Fast access to services and facilities: EATRIS provides key services for researchers and/or research teams (academic or industrial) that are developing a potential therapy, vaccine or tool for use against the current COVID-19 pandemic, with secured funding.
 Find here EATRIS Members’ COVID-19 activities and services.
 (Details about EATRIS’s COVID-19 service).